Amsterdam Agenda

 Jacqui Brassey

-Co-leader Healthy Workforces & Chief Scientist, McKinsey Health Institute
+Director of Healthy Workforces and Research Science, McKinsey Health Institute

 What are the measurable behaviours that prevent culture atrophy and drive meaningful organizational performance, enhancing engagement, wellbeing and long-term strategic outcomes?
 What is the value of designing wellbeing programs as integrated experiences that are embedded throughout the employee journey?
 How can employers implement programs that help support people thrive and grow?
 Wellbeing as a strategic lever to 'double down' on in times of volatility & change and quicker innovation cycles.